kirbaintkirb/worldbuilding-obsidian/src/HISTORY/1 - FRACTURED ERA/Stentorian Ruin.md

 ### Paleontological

-Most compelling evidence of the world once being a singular plate is the fact that fossil records of multiple species have been found across [[Catastrophe Zones]], most notably was the comparison of the fossil of the lithosaur from the genus *Ammosaurus*, first discovered in the year 2899 in [[Apetr]], the lithosaur was assumed to have been present only in that plate, however in 2964, new evidence of another fossil in the neighboring plate [[Ametrie]] was found, the full set having been found by combining fossils from the plates.
+Most compelling evidence of the world once being a singular plate is the fact that fossil records of multiple species have been found across [[Catastrophe Zones]], most notably was the comparison of the fossil of the lithosaur from the genus *Ammosaurus*, first discovered in the year 2899 in [[Apeter]], the lithosaur was assumed to have been present only in that plate, however in 2964, new evidence of another fossil in the neighboring plate [[Ametrie]] was found, the full set having been found by combining fossils from the plates.

-A secondary case, involving [[Makro]] and [[Rosalia]], where Carnitte fossil were found in the Sapientia sea and the Gulf of
+A secondary case, involving [[Makro]] and [[Rosalia]], where *Carnitte* fossils were found in the Sapientia sea and the Gulf of Canthara

 ### Archaeological

-Most of the pre-Stentorian records were found in Rose script stellae
+Most of the pre-Stentorian records were found in Rose script stellae.
+Which like fossils, had interplate coherent appearances.
+Most notably in [[Apeter]], Ametrie and [[Fortuna]], the Rosal Plates.
+The large quantity of written material indicated that the pre-Stentorian civilization might've been quite advanced, with agricultural and architectural stability strong enough to survive the Stentorian.
+But since no true translation exists, actual evidence of it being anything more than city dwellers.

 ## The 40 days